pramalhe/ConcurrencyFreaks/C11/locks/README.txt

 mpsc_mutex.h
 mpsc_mutex.c
 A mutual exclusion lock that uses the MPSC queue invented by Dmitry Vyukov.
+This is actually a simple variant of the CLH lock (see below).
 More details can be seen here: http://concurrencyfreaks.com/2014/05/c11-atomics-and-mpsc-mutual-exclusion.html and a powerpoint presentation here: